ElaheHkh/Deep-Learning-by-Pytorch/README.md

 ### 1- Generate Predictions
 ### 2- Calculate the loss
 ### 3- Compute Gradients w.r.t the weights and biases
-### 4- Adjust the weights bu subtraqcting a smaqll quantity proportional to the gradient
+### 4- Adjust the weights by subtraqcting a smaqll quantity proportional to the gradient
 ### 5- Reset the gradients to zero